Frequently Asked Questions

 I don't accept article submissions; this is my website, and I write the content on it.
 While I might accept visitor contributions to some isolated sections and very occasionally other content from people I know and trust, I don't take entire articles from strangers who e-mail me out of the blue.
 So I'd politely refuse even if there were no sponsored link involved.

 But obviously, the part where the article would actually be a stealth advertisement makes me extra leery and extra unlikely to want to make an exception for you.
-If you're writing an article as an excuse to link to a particular website, it's probably not going to end up being a very good article up to the sorts of standards I set for my content (which include, for instance, not simply being a cheap rehash of content one could find on another website).
+If you're writing an article as an excuse to link to a particular website, it's probably not going to end up being a very good article up to the sorts of standards I set for my content (which include, for instance, not being simply a cheap rehash of content one could find on another website or simple declarations of opinions without making a thorough case for them).
 That's on top of the part where your client's website probably has nothing to do with mine, so odds are either your article would have nothing to do with my site or the link would have nothing to do with the article.
 So yeah, no.

 The Cave of Dragonflies